RegularAlicorn/sysadmin-101/ad/group policies.md

 Policies - by Microsoft atleast - are never changed.
 Hence it's always safe to update.

-## Can I manage Firefox with Group Policies?
+## Can I manage (the new) Edge with group policies?
 Yes.
+The new Edge is based on chromium and handles group policies well.
+You can get the current set on their [Landing page](https://www.microsoft.com/en-us/edge/business/download)

+## Which policies are currently active for my Edge instance?
+Edge has a handy URL for this, open **edge://policy/**.

+## Can I manage Firefox with group policies?
+Yes.
 Their GitHub repository contains the current set of policies, see [github.com/Mozilla](https://github.com/mozilla/policy-templates)

-## Which Policies are currently active for my firefox instance?
+## Which policies are currently active for my Firefox instance?
 Firefox has a handy URL for this, open **about:policies**.
 The "Documentation" Tab contains further explanations and examples for available policies.

-## Can I manage Chrome with Group Policies?
+## Can I manage Chrome with group policies?
 Yes.
 Their Help Center contains the link to the current policies, see [Chrome Help Center](https://support.google.com/chrome/a/answer/187202?hl=en)

-## Which Policies are currently active for my chrome instance?
+## Which policies are currently active for my Chrome instance?
 Chrome has a handy URL for this, open **chrome://policy/**.
 Each Policy entry applies to either "Machine" or "Current user".

 ## To manage office addins, I need the ProgID of those.
 How do I get it?